• Skip to main content

 Turmeric is most often purchased in powder form.
 To make turmeric tea, pour boiling water into a cup and add a teaspoon of turmeric tea.
 Stir and let it steep for 5-10minutes.
 Finally, strain your tea before drinking.

-Top Tips When Drinking Herbal Tea To Help Digestion
+Top Tips When Drinking Herbal Tea To Help with an Upset Stomach

 Here are a few top tips to consider before selecting a herbal tea for digestion: